German Pointeraner (German Shorthaired Pointer & Weimaraner Mix): Info, Pictures, Characteristics & Facts

 Energetic, Intelligent, Loyal, Loving, Confident

-These dogs are highly active and will need extensive exercise and mental stimulation to avoid bad behavior, and some routine training will go a long way in getting rid of bad habits.
-We’ll discuss everything you need to know to determine if this breed will fit in well with your lifestyle and your family.
+Routine training will go a long way in getting rid of bad habits.
+We’ll discuss everything you need to know to determine if the German P9interaner will fit in well with your lifestyle and your family.

 German Pointeraner Puppies

-By far the most important thing you need to consider before committing to this breed is their daily exercise requirement.
-These dogs are highly energetic and will need about 1.5 hours of dedicated exercise every single day.
-Even as puppies, these dogs will test your endurance when it comes to walking, running, and playtime, so be prepared for a highly energetic and physical dog.
+The most important factor you must consider before committing to this breed is their daily exercise requirement.
+German Pointeraners are energetic and will need about 1 ½ hours of dedicated exercise every single day.
+Even as puppies, they will test your endurance in walking, running, and playtime.

-You should also be prepared to keep your pooch company as a puppy and throughout all stages of life.
-These dogs thrive on human interaction and companionship, so it’s important that they aren’t left alone for long periods of time.
-If you and your family will be out for hours at a time every day at work or school, you may want to reconsider getting a German Pointeraner; they can turn to bad behavior if they feel they are being neglected.
+You should also be prepared to keep your dog company as a puppy and throughout all stages of life.
+They thrive on human interaction and companionship, so they mustn’t be left alone for long periods.
+If you and your family will be out for hours every day at work or school, you may want to reconsider getting a German Pointeraner; they can turn to bad behavior if they feel neglected.

-Lastly, these dogs are prone to hip dysplasia, so your German Pointeraner shouldn’t be exercised on hard surfaces like cement if avoidable.
+Lastly, they are prone to hip dysplasia, so your German Pointeraner shouldn’t be exercised on hard surfaces like cement when they’re young.
 Keeping your puppy on dirt or grass during walks while their joints are growing will help avoid future issues like dysplasia.

 3 Little-Known Facts About the German Pointeraner

-Both of the German Pointeraner’s parent breeds were bred to hunt, so you can be certain yours will excel in hunting and tracking if you choose.
+Both of the German Pointeraner’s parent breeds were bred to hunt, so you can be confident yours will excel in hunting and tracking.
 The German Shorthaired Pointer has been a prized pointing and hunting dog for centuries, and the Weimaraner has been used for tracking and hunting since the 1800s.

-German Shorthaired Pointers and Weimaraners both hail from Germany, both are hunting dogs, and both are believed to have been developed by mixing similar breeds over several decades.
-It’s believed that both parent breeds have histories mingled with Great Danes, Spaniels, and Bloodhounds.
+German Shorthaired Pointers and Weimaraners hail from Germany.
+Both are hunting dogs, and both are believed to have been developed by mixing similar breeds over several decades.
+It’s believed that both parent breeds have histories of mingling with Great Danes, Spaniels, and Bloodhounds.

 Temperament & Intelligence of the German Pointeraner 🧠

-These are friendly and loving dogs who adore their owners and seek to please them on a constant basis.
-They form very tight bonds with their human counterparts, and this will be evident in their training and interactions with you and your family.
+They are friendly and loving dogs who adore their owners and seek to please them constantly.
+They form very tight bonds with their human counterparts, which will be evident in their training and interactions with you and your family.

-These dogs excel at hunting, love exercise and playing, and always want to be a part of what your family is doing.
+They excel at hunting, love exercising outdoors, and always want to be part of your family’s activities.

 Are These Dogs Good for Families? 🏡

-In case it wasn’t already obvious, the German Pointeraner makes an excellent family dog!
+In case it wasn’t obvious, the German Pointeraner makes an excellent family dog!
 These pups get along very well with children and people of all ages.
-They are full of energy and may accidentally knock over small kids, but you never have to worry about these dogs showing aggression or being unfriendly toward children of any age.
+They are full of energy and may accidentally knock over small kids, but you never have to worry about German Pointeraners showing aggression or being unfriendly toward children of any age.

 They love being around their families and being able to take part in family outings and activities.
 They can suffer from separation anxiety, so they’re best suited for homes where there will usually be someone home they can interact with and keep company.